caledelaura/FixTheWebsite-/README.md

-# Help-my-first-website-not-be-bad.
+# Help-my-website-not-be-bad.
-Help my first website not be bad.
-HTML + CSS, This is mainly for Hacktober Fest
+Help my website not be bad.
+HTML + CSS,Made this under 2hrs while watching a Live Stream is mainly for Hacktober Fest!